 Strawberry blossom weevil is native to Europe, where it is a pest of strawberries and cane-fruits.
 This weevil is a recent arrival in BC and has a serious potential to disrupt the BC berry growing industry.

-Adults have been found on cultivated strawberries and raspberries, on wild species of rose, and wild Rubus species such as Himalayan blackberry (Rubus armeniacus), Salmonberry (Rubus spectabilis), and Thimbleberry (Rubus parviflorus).
+Adults have been found on cultivated Strawberries (Fragaria spp.) and Raspberries (Rubus spp.), on wild species of Rose (Rosa spp.), and wild berry species such as Himalayan blackberry (Rubus armeniacus), Salmonberry (Rubus spectabilis), and Thimbleberry (Rubus parviflorus).
 They feed on the fruit and leaves of host plants.